 Financial assets are recognised when an entity becomes a party to the contractual provisions of the instrument.
 Financial assets are initially measured at fair value.
 Transaction costs that are directly attributable to the acquisition or issue of financial assets (other than financial assets at fair value through profit or loss) are added to or deducted from the fair value of the financial assets or financial liabilities, as appropriate, on initial recognition.
-Transaction costs directly attributable to the acquisition of financial assets or financial information of the financial assets or financial information of financial assets or financial asse
+Transaction costs directly attributable to the acquisition of financial assets or financial liabilities at fair value through profit or loss are recognised immediately in profit or loss.